mikulasdump/h3-krea2-graft-nodes/README.md

 ## Nodes in this repo

 ### `comfyui_tenstrip_graft/` -- content graft (concepts, texture)
 Per-head Q/V/out_proj/MLP transplant.
-K never touched (breaks audio).
+K sould not be touched (breaks audio), but in t2v it may work.
 Concepts land reliably; character fidelity still faint even after tuning -- open problem.
 See the folder's own README for exact strength/block-range findings.